-These super crunchy Parmesan Cookies only require minimum baking skills and 3 basic ingredients – Perfect for snacking and/or to wow a crowd at your next cocktail party!
+These crunchy Italian parmesan cookies require minimum baking skills and 3 basic ingredients – Perfect to wow a crowd at your next party!

 If you’re looking for a quick and easy savoury snack, look no further – These Parmesan cookies are totally addicting.

-These crunchy, fragrant Parmesan cookies give a savoury twist to the classic English shortbread recipe, and are incredibly easy to make.
+These crunchy, fragrant savoury biscuits give an Italian twist to the classic English shortbread recipe, and are incredibly easy to make.

 They’re ready in less than 1 hour, and require just 1 bowl and only 3 basic ingredients: